tpospisil/myAutomationScripts/README.md

 Creates an claim and adds a single exposure in the `vice-frontend-integration` environment.

 **Changes required in the script:**
-- User will need to input their own email, password and phone number
+- User will need to input their own email, password, and phone number

 ## addExposureToClaim.py
 Adds an exposure to an existing claim in the `vice-frontend-integration` environment.
 The script takes one command line argument in the form of the URL to an existing claim's exposure list view page.
 The script will throw an exception if the wrong URL has been included, or if the URL is not properly formatted.

 **Changes required in the script:**
-- User will need to input their own email, password and phone number
+- User will need to input their own email, password, and phone number

+## viceRegression.py
+This script will run a quick sanity check of base functionality of the `vice-frontend-integration` environment.
+Certain exceptions will capture and output a screenshot into the current directory.

+**Changes required in the script:**
+- User will need to input their own email, password, and phone number.